Masturbation. Jerking off. Self-pleasuring. Beating your meat.

 And don’t be surprised if parts of your body that once felt completely shut off and numb (for example, your genitals, legs, arms, stomach, etc.) start to regain sensation.
 It feels like magic, especially if those body parts had been numb for many years, but it works.
 Conscious masturbation is the real deal.

-(Side note: when working through known issues, it’s always best to seek out qualified professional support, especially in the realm of sexual trauma.)
+(Side note: when working through known trauma, it’s always best to seek out qualified professional support.)

 7. Performance anxiety